hamadehson/DHportfolio/README.md

 School Work (Work in progress) -
 Contains various assignments completed during my time at the University of Michigan-Dearborn.
 Assignments include pieces of code, documentation and built programs.
 This section is currently a work in progress and more will be uploaded.
+(Some assignments were done with other students)